cudanlab/cudanlab.github.io/content/conference.md

 The pre-conference day (December 13, 2023) features **introductory workshops** by CUDAN senior fellows, covering aspects of cultural data analysis and visualization (see detailed schedule below).
 The workshops require a free separate signup: [https://forms.gle/n6ETYKHLw17KNxP46](https://forms.gle/n6ETYKHLw17KNxP46).

-The CUDAN 2023 main conference schedule is set to run over three full days (December 14-16, 2023), including four **keynote** lectures, two **keynote panel discussions**, a set of **long talks** and a set of **lightning talk/poster combinations**.
+The CUDAN 2023 main conference schedule is set to run over three full days (December 14-16, 2023), including four **keynote** lectures, two **keynote panel sessions**, a set of **long talks** and a set of **lightning talk/poster combinations**.
 Most long talks and all lighting talks are scheduled to happen in the plenum (Tallinn University Audimax A001), while one day will feature long talks in two parallel tracks (rooms A001 and directly adjaceny A046).
 The poster session will run throughout the whole conference in the coffee and lunch area, collocated with both lecture halls.
+Catering throughout the whole event is free of charge.
 The main conference program will close with a best poster and best long presentation award ceremony.
-Special events during the main conference include a ***conference dinner*** (December 14) and an ***AI art exhibition*** vernissage (December 15).
+Special events during the main conference include a ***keynote dinner*** (December 14, invitation only) and an ***AI Art Exhibit Reception*** with food and drinks (December 15, free for all).
 A **meet the publishers session** and a **group photo** will precede the morning keynote on December 15 and 16.

 Before and after the main conference (December 13 & 17), we will offer **walking tours**, including the medieval [Tallinn old town](https://www.visitestonia.com/en/where-to-go/tallinn/tallinn-old-town), the [ Christmas market](https://www.visitestonia.com/en/why-estonia/christmas-in-tallinn), and a tour along the coast into the forest (all among many reasons to [visit Estonia](https://www.visitestonia.com/en/)).
 Warm clothing is highly recommended.
 Separate registration will be announced.